About me…

 A family hike in Lauterbrunnen, Switzerland

-I am originally from the midwest but through my work I lived and worked in the northeast of the US before settling in Vermont where I met my wife and we started a family.
-We started planning a timber frame addition to our lovely little home in Burlington when my wife had the opportunity to accept a career changing position in Switzerland.
-We now live outside of Zürich and hope to make Switzerland our forever home.
+I was born in the Cleveland, Ohio area but I have studied, lived, and worked throughout the US.
+I fell in love with Vermont after my first visit and made it a goal to live there – along the way I met my wife and we started a family, settling in Burlington.
+In 2018 as we were planning a timber frame addition to our lovely tiny home in Burlington my wife had the opportunity to accept a career changing position in Switzerland.
+We relocated outside of Zürich in 2019 and are working to make Switzerland our forever home.
+We continue to learn German and play in the mountains whenever we can – hiking, skiing, paragliding, and soaking up the magnificent world at our doorstep.

 I maintain my relationships with my US friends and clients pushing pixels as an independent designer and consultant.
 My clients range from homeowners, small timber frame craftsmen, large timber frame shops, architects, engineers, and small businesses.